 Following are some of the advantages of using QF-Test, let us now take a look at each and every one of them:

-The next tool that we are going to discuss is SpecFlow that allows a Quality Assurance engineer to define, manage and also to automatically execute all the human-readable acceptance tests in the varied .NET projects.
-To have functional test cases and to have the perfect understanding of the product and to test against these functionalities is one of the cornerstone of Business Driven Development (BDD) paradigm.
+The next tool that we are going to discuss is SpecFlow which allows a Quality Assurance Engineer to define, manage, and also automatically execute all the human-readable acceptance tests in the varied .NET projects.
+To have functional test cases and to have the perfect understanding of the product and to test against these functionalities is one of the cornerstones of the Business-Driven Development (BDD) paradigm.

-SpecFlow that comes with a BSD license, is part of the Cucumber family that uses the Gherkin parser to support .NET framework and Xamarin.
+SpecFlow which comes with a BSD license is part of the Cucumber family that uses the Gherkin parser to support the .NET Framework and Xamarin.
 SpecFlow can easily be integrated into the Visual Studio IDE and at the same time, it can be used from the command line as well for the integration with a build server, for example.
-SpecFlow+ provides much more features as like Visual Studio Test Explorer integration, dedicated Test runner with much more advanced test execution options.
+SpecFlow+ provides much more features like Visual Studio Test Explorer integration, a dedicated Test runner with much more advanced test execution options.

 Following are some of the advantages of using SpecFlow, let us now take a look at each and every one of them:

 [ Related Article: What Is DevOps Automation ]

 Selenium is a portable software testing framework that is directly targeted toward testing web applications.
 It is a popular freeware, open-source tool that caters to the very need of functional testing of web applications with immense benefits.
 One of the most important benefits that it provides is the record and playback feature for testing web applications, which can be done in multiple runs on various varieties of browsers.
 Selenium community provides a promising roadmap with its future releases and it is expected to cater to much more diverse business segments going further.
 All that spoken, let us take a look at the benefits that it provides: